Zagyarakushi/CHS/README.md

 Once a motion is detected, an email will be sent with the image and video.

-This project will use FOSS software as much as possible.
+This project will use FOSS as much as possible.

 Things that have been done
 Alert script